OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Restrictions when using a non-rooted device

-When using a non-rooted Android device it is still possible to execute dynamic analysis of the App.
+When using a non-rooted Android device it is still possible to  execute several test cases to the App.

+Nevertheless, this highly depends on the restrictions and settings made in the app.
+For example if backups are allowed, a backup of the data directory of the App can be extracted.
+This allows detailed analysis of leakage of sensitive data when using the app.
+Also if SSL Pinning is not used a dynamic analysis can also be executed.

 **(..TODO..)**